9R/replicazeron/README.md

 ### MCU
 Recommended MCU is an STM32F103 on a bluepill dev board.

+**⚠ Warning:** Nowadays it seems various sellers advertise dev boards with *almost* compatible MCUs as bluepills.
+Make sure to get a genuine STM32 or you might run into hard to debug issues.

 A build is also possible with an ATmega32 promicro, but this dev board does not have enough GPIOs to attach a LED strip.

 ### Display